Giuseppedes/temperature-monitoring/raspberry/readme.txt

 ROUTER SETTINGS - PORT FORWARDING

-- remember to open port 80 in order to enable access to the server through the internet
+- remember to open port 80 in order to enable access to the Apache server through the internet

+- open port 3000 in order to enable access to the node.js server through the internet

 INSTALL DATABASE